All-Discard Sourdough Pancakes

 How to Serve Sourdough Discard Pancakes

 I love baking these into bigger pancakes and serve them as one big stack on the table, for everyone to serve themselves.
 Little stacks look cute, but I find them fussy to eat.
-Our favourite pancake toppings include (but are not limited to):

 Store leftovers in an airtight container in the fridge for up to three days.
-Make sure to reheat them in a microwave or toaster, as the coconut oil will go solid in the fridge and make the pancakes feel tough.
+Make sure to reheat them briefly in a microwave or toaster, as the coconut oil will go solid in the fridge and make the pancakes feel tough.
 Don’t worry, they’ll go back to soft and pillowy once they’re warmed through again!

 Recipe FAQs